Target Repair Guide

 - Pour desired amount of Part B into mix container placed on digital scale.
 (Do not let scale re-zero after adding B)

-- Pour Part A into container until the scale reaches your total we just calculated.
+- Pour Part A into container until the scale reaches your total from above.

 Once the foam mixture starts to become warm/hot it will expand rapidly.
 You should have the mixture in place before this reaction starts to take place.